-The ‘Storming of the Bastille’ is not merely a significant incident in the history of France, it has become symbolic of liberty and the power of the masses.
-It marks the start of the French Revolution, a cohesive protest against an oppressive and apathetic regime – one that has inspired people across the world to rise up for their rights.
-It is this storming of the Bastille prison on July 14th, 1789, that is commemorated by Bastille Day (July 14th) each year in France.
+The ‘Storming of the Bastille’ is not merely a significant incident in the history of France, it is a symbol of liberty and power of the masses.
+The day marks the start of the French Revolution – a cohesive protest against an oppressive and apathetic regime, that inspired people across the world to rise up for their rights.
+The storming of the Bastille prison on July 14, 1789, is commemorated as “Bastille Day” on same day, each year in France.

-Related Maps and Articles:
+Related Maps and info: